There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 Here are the differences I’ve noticed from my experience:

-1. Elite schools provide good networking opportunities
+1. Elite schools provide students with good networking opportunities

 In general, elite school offers a lot more opportunities for you to mix with the type of people who would be useful to you to your career or higher education in the future.